Mass killings under communist states

-Mass killings under communist regimes occurred through a variety of means during the 20th century, including executions, famine, deaths through forced labour, deportation, starvation, and imprisonment.
+Mass killings under communist states occurred through a variety of means during the 20th century, including executions, famine, deaths through forced labour, deportation, starvation, and imprisonment.
 Some of these events have been classified as genocides or crimes against humanity.
 Other terms have been used to describe these events, including classicide, democide, red holocaust, and politicide.
 The mass killings have been studied by authors and academics and several of them have postulated a potential link between the killings and the perpetrators' status as communist states.
 Some authors have tabulated a total death toll consisting of all of the excess deaths which cumulatively occurred under the rule of communist states, but these death toll estimates have been criticised.
-Most frequently, the states and events which are studied and included in death toll estimates are the Holodomor and the Great Purge in the Soviet Union, the Great Chinese Famine and the Cultural Revolution in the People's Republic of China, and the Cambodian genocide in Democratic Kampuchea (now Cambodia).
+Most frequently, the states and events which are studied and included in death toll estimates are the Povolzhye famine, the Holodomor, the Asharshylyq, the Great Purge, the expulsion of Germans and the population transfer in the Soviet Union, the Great Chinese Famine and the Cultural Revolution in the People's Republic of China, the Cambodian genocide in Democratic Kampuchea (now Cambodia), and the Arduous March in the Democratic People's Republic of Korea.
 Estimates of individuals killed range from a low of 10–20 million to as high as 148 million.

 The concept of connecting these killings to the ideology of the states that committed them has been both supported and criticized by the academic community.
 Some academics view this connection as causal in nature, and thus as an indictment of communism as an ideology, while other academics view such analyses as being overly simplistic and rooted in anti-communism.
 There is academic debate over whether the killings should be attributed to the political system, or primarily to the individual leaders of the communist states; similarly, there is debate over whether all the famines which occurred during the rule of communist states can be considered mass killings.
 Mass killings committed by communist states have been compared to killings which were committed by other types of states.
 Monuments to individuals and groups considered to be victims of communism exist in almost all the capitals of Eastern Europe, as well as many other cities in the world.